The Lie of Arrival

 There is always another moving goalpost.

-In many spiritual circles, the language is different but the pattern is similar.
-There’s always the next level of awakening.
+Spirituality and personal development often falls into this same trap.
+There’s always the next level.
 The next clearing.
 The next initiation.
 The next identity to outgrow.
-The next version of you who will finally be free, peaceful, untriggered, immune to fear, and permanently serene.
+The next version of you who will finally be free, peaceful, untriggered, empowered, immune to fear, enlightened and permanently serene.

 If you just do a little more work.